No matter where you travel, you must eat, right? Yes, you must, but what Lisbon food must you try when visiting Lisbon?

 They serve it in a spicy broth flavor with garlic, olive oil, piri-piri, and oregano.

-Here are the best things to do in Lisbon In June 2024
+Here are the best things to do in Lisbon In September 2024

-I’ll send you a list of the best things to do in May and every month moving forward from today.
+I’ll send you a list of the best things to do in September and every month moving forward from today.

-It’ll be based on my personal experience of living and traveling around Lisbon.
-A lot of hidden gems.
+It’ll be based on my personal experience of living and traveling around Lisbon for years.
+I’m sharing a lot of hidden gems. ๐ต๐น

-8. Bifana
+8. Bifana (Pork Sandwich)

 Now, this is one of my favorite treats when in Lisbon.
 It is just as popular as a burger, and the main ingredients are the same no matter where you buy it in the city.

-You get a pork steak 🥩 seasoned with garlic and spices.
+You get a pork steak ๐ฅฉ seasoned with garlic and spices.
 The pork slices are seasoned with garlic and spices and topped with hot sauce or mustard.

 Some places serve it on a crusty bread roll known as a Portuguese bread roll, which is divine.
 I love this pork sandwich with mustard.

-Hot Tip🔥: The way Bifana is prepared differs from the north to the south.
+Hot Tip๐ฅ: The way Bifana is prepared differs from the north to the south.
 In the north, you get more spice with sauce and the meats in small pieces.
 In the south, you find thin pork flattened steak with more garlic.

-9. Prego
+9. Prego (Steak Sandwich)

 You might have eaten a prego sandwich, a great lunch snack similar to bifana.
 The only difference is that it has beef instead of pork.